-‘Member when’ James Bond films had fantastic evil geniuses with secret lairs that made you gawp in wonder and awe.
-We’re thinking of Scaramanga’s Khow-Ping-Kan base in ‘The Man With the Golden Gun’ or Blofeld’s extinct volcano in ‘You Only Live Twice’.
+‘Member when’ James Bond films had fantastic evil geniuses with secret lairs and terrifying weapons that made you gawp in wonder and awe.
+We’re thinking of Scaramanga’s Khow-Ping-Kan base in The Man With the Golden Gun or Blofeld’s extinct volcano in You Only Live Twice.
 However, nothing so far in real life has ever really measured up.
-Yeah, we agree, Elon Musk is showing signs of potential and may indeed become ‘Overlord of Mars’—one day.
-We need something more tangible though.
-So, you can forget the evil genius part (we think), but an initiative called the Floating Island Project has announced it’s intentions to be up and running by 2022 somewhere off the coast of Tahiti.
+Yeah, we agree; Elon Musk is showing signs of potential and may indeed become the ‘Overlord of Mars’—one day.
+We need something more tangible, though.
+So, you can forget the evil genius part (we think), but an initiative called the Floating Island Project has announced its intentions to be up and hanging loose by 2022 somewhere off the coast of Tahiti.

 The government of French Polynesia has partnered with the Floating Island Project in what can only be dubbed a very shrewd move.
 The island nation will be only too aware that they feature heavily in the projected statistic of 200 million people being displaced due to rising global temperatures by 2050.
-Those sobering figures from the International Organisation on Migration are only slightly more worrying than the recent World Bank report, Groundswell—Preparing for Internal Climate Migration, which is predicting 143 million climate refugees by 2050.
+Those sobering figures from the International Organisation on Migration are slightly more worrying than the recent World Bank report, Groundswell—Preparing for Internal Climate Migration, predicting 143 million climate refugees by 2050.

-Speaking to ABC Australia, Seasteading Executive Director Randolph Hencken stated, “We were looking for sheltered waters—we don’t want to be out in the open ocean—it’s technologically possible but economically outrageous to afford,” adding”If we can be behind a reef break, then we can design floating platforms that are sufficient for those waters at an affordable cost.”
+Speaking to ABC Australia, Seasteading Executive Director Randolph Hencken stated, “We were looking for sheltered waters—we don’t want to be out in the open ocean—it’s technologically possible but economically outrageous to afford,” adding, “If we can be behind a reef break, then we can design floating platforms that are sufficient for those waters at an affordable cost.”

 However, Seasteading President and ‘Aquapreneur’, Joe Quirk, believes housing costs will initially reflect the same prices to be found in the London and New York real estate markets.
 So, not everyone will be able to dip their toes in the waters of this floating island paradise.